Bookmark saved

 Something was wrong with the Endeavor.

-Marcus felt it the moment his shuttle docked—a vibration in the hull that hadn't been there before, a frequency that set his teeth on edge.
-The Endeavor had always hummed, but this was different—a discordant frequency that didn't belong.
+Marcus sensed it the moment his shuttle docked—a vibration in the hull that hadn't been there before.
+The Endeavor had always hummed, but this was different.
+A discordant frequency that didn't belong.

 "Move it, grunt!"
 A cargo specialist shouldered past Marcus hard enough to spin him into the wall.
-The impact sent a sharp pain through his shoulder, but the man was already gone, disappearing into the crowd without a backward glance.
+The impact sent a sharp pain through his shoulder, but the man was already gone, swallowed by the crowd.

-Rylee disappeared to the bridge as soon as their shuttle landed, her boots striking the deck with the precise rhythm of someone already mentally three steps ahead.
-She was late for a briefing with the other officers, something he knew would infuriate her.
-She hated to be late for anything, much less a briefing from her commanding officers.
-He'd seen the flash of irritation in her eyes through her visor—that tightening around her mouth that presaged a storm.
+Rylee disappeared to the bridge the moment their shuttle landed, her boots striking the deck in quick, even steps.
+She was late for a briefing with the other officers.
+He'd seen the flash in her eyes through her visor—that tightening around her mouth that presaged a storm.

 "You'd think the universe was ending," Lucas muttered beside him, ducking as a technician rushed past with an armful of cable.
 "People need to calm down."